infiumfellow/n8n-doctor-system/README.md

 ## 🧠 AI Behaviour

-- Talks in simple and friendly way
+- Talks in a simple and friendly way
 - Does not repeat questions
 - Supports buttons and text replies
 - Detects emergency cases